John Palmer (actor): Last performance and death

 On 18 June 1798, the last night of the season at Drury Lane, Palmer played Father Philip in the Castle Spectre of "Monk" Lewis, and Comus, the former an original part, in which he had been first seen on the 14th of the previous December.
 He then went to Liverpool, but was in low spirits, grieving over the death of his wife and of his favourite son.
 He was announced to play the eponymous stranger in August von Kotzebue's The Stranger, but the performance was deferred.

 On 2 Aug.
 1798 he attempted this part.
 No support of his friends could cheer him.
 He went through two acts with great effect.
 In the third act he was much agitated, and in the fourth, at the question of Baron Steinfort relative to his children, he endeavoured to proceed, fell back, heaved a convulsive sigh, and died, the audience supposing, until the body was removed and the performance arrested, that he was merely playing his part.
 An attempt to reap a lesson from the incident was made by saying that his last words were, There is another and a better world.
 It was said, too, that this phrase, which occurs in the third act, was to be placed on his tomb.
-However, Whitfield (who played Baron Steinfort) told Frederic Reynolds that Palmer fell in Whitfield's presence, meaning it was later than these lines in the play.
+However, Whitfield (who played Baron Steinfort) told Frederick Reynolds that Palmer fell in Whitfield's presence, meaning it was later than these lines in the play.
 A benefit for his children was held in Liverpool, an address by William Roscoe being spoken, this realised a considerable sum.
 A benefit at the Haymarket Theatre on 18 Aug. brought nearly £700; a third was given on 15 September, the opening night at Drury Lane, when the Stranger was repeated.

 Palmer is buried in the parish churchyard of Walton near Liverpool.